Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Abstract

 \section{Abstract}

 The introduction of artificial intelligence (AI) agents into human group settings raises essential questions about how these novel participants influence cooperative social norms.
-While previous studies on human–AI cooperation have primarily focused on dyadic interactions, little is known about how integrating AI agents affects the emergence and maintenance of cooperative norms in small groups.
+While prior work has examined human–AI and human–robot teaming in small groups, less is known about whether an AI label alters cooperation and norm-related outcomes in repeated group interactions.
 This study addresses this gap through an online experiment using a repeated four-player Public Goods Game (PGG).
 Each group consisted of three human participants and one bot, which was framed either as human or AI and followed one of three predefined decision strategies: unconditional cooperation, conditional cooperation, or free-riding.
-In our sample of 236 participants, we found that reciprocal group dynamics and behavioural inertia primarily drove cooperation.
-These normative mechanisms operated identically across conditions, resulting in cooperation levels that did not differ significantly between human and AI labels.
-Furthermore, we found no evidence of differences in norm persistence in a follow-up Prisoner’s Dilemma, or in participants’ normative perceptions.
-Participants’ behaviour followed the same normative logic across human and AI conditions, indicating that cooperation depended on group behaviour rather than partner identity.
-This supports a pattern of normative equivalence, in which the mechanisms that sustain cooperation function similarly in mixed human–AI and all-human groups.
-These findings suggest that cooperative norms are flexible enough to extend to artificial agents, blurring the boundary between humans and AI in collective decision-making.
+In our sample of 236 participants, cooperation was primarily associated with how much the group had contributed in the previous round and how much participants themselves had contributed previously.
+These patterns were similar across human- and AI-labelled conditions, and cooperation levels did not differ significantly by agent label; a formal equivalence test (TOST) indicated that any label effect on contributions was smaller than ±5 tokens (5\% of the endowment).
+Furthermore, we found no evidence of label-based differences in norm persistence in a follow-up Prisoner’s Dilemma or in participants’ normative perceptions.
+Observed cooperation thus followed the same behavioural regularities across conditions, consistent with participants responding to group behaviour rather than to the partner’s label.
+We describe this pattern as bounded normative equivalence: under anonymous aggregate group feedback, an AI label produced no detectable differences in observed cooperation or norm-related outcomes.
+We argue that this equivalence is bounded by the informational structure of the setting: aggregate feedback makes individual actions difficult to attribute, diluting the identity cues that might otherwise trigger differentiation.
+These findings suggest that, in collective settings where individual contributions are not identifiable, cooperative norms can extend to groups that include artificial agents.